Financing Homeownership

 Increasing access to homeownership has long been a priority for The Chicago Community Trust.
 With our current focus on closing the racial and ethnic wealth gap, homeownership has emerged as a priority that spans our strategies to close the gap at the household, neighborhood, and community levels.

-The availability of flexible, safe, and affordable capital is a huge obstacle for Black and Latinx households to purchase and sustain their homes.
+The availability of flexible, safe, and affordable capital is a huge obstacle for Black and Latine households to purchase and sustain their homes.
 By improving our understanding of homeownership capital flow and innovative financing solutions, new research by Urban Institute’s Housing Finance Policy Center and New America’s Future of Land and Housing program informs our strategies to improve financial support for homeowners and advocate for structural change in the lending industry.

 Measuring Lending Gaps in Mortgage and Small Business Loans in Chicago’s Communities